-Over the next 6 years, a significant proportion of the levy will be paid by the <1000ha membership category (see MPI 2021-2060 Wood availability forecast that suggests this is approximately 40%, this is under revision).
+Over the next 6 years, 40 - 45% of the Levy will be paid by the <1000ha membership category (see MPI 2021-2060 Wood availability forecast, under revision).
 This contribution should be reflected in the representation of these Levy payers on the FGLT Board.
 In addition, there has been for some time a lack of Māori representation on the Board.
 We suggest the representation for the coming 6 years should be:

 - a.
 4 members representing > 1000ha.

 - b.
 3 members representing < 1000ha.

 - c.
-1 member from Nga Pou a Tane
+1 member from Nga pou a Tane

 - d.
 1 independent chairperson